Homepage

 About Me

-Hi there, my name is Donghan Hu from China, a fourth-year Ph.D. student in the Computer Science department at Virginia Tech.
-I received my Master’s degree in Computer science in 2019 at Virginia Tech, advised by Dr. Sang Won lee.
+Hi there, my name is Donghan Hu, a postdoc in the Electrical & Computer Engineering Dept and the Center for Urban Science + Progress at New York University.
+I am working with Professor Danny Yuxing Huang at mLab.
+I received my PhD and Master’s degree in Computer Science in 2019 at Virginia Tech, advised by Dr. Sang Won lee.
 Before this, I received my bachelor’s degree in Computer Science in 2017 at Northeastern University in Shenyang, China.

 Publications